Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 This credit will be applied to any valid services used during your first days.

-AWS CloudWatch is a monitoring and observability service designed to collect and track metrics, log files, and events from AWS resources and applications.
-CloudWatch enables users to monitor the performance and health of their infrastructure by generating real-time insights and alerts.
+AWS CloudWatch is a monitoring and observability service designed to collect and analyze metrics, logs, and events from AWS resources and applications.
+It provides insights into the performance and health of infrastructure, enabling users to generate real-time alerts and dashboards for proactive monitoring.

 Before You Begin